touretzkyds/cozmopedia/README.md

 [CLICK HERE FOR COZMOPEDIA](https://github.com/touretzkyds/cozmopedia/wiki).

-For a radically different approach to Cozmo programming designed for beginngers, try Calypso at https://Calypso.software
+For a radically different approach to Cozmo programming designed for beginngers, try [https://Calypso.software Calypso for Cozmo].